Approximating fixed size quantum correlations in polynomial time: Introduction

-Our interest in these games is two-fold.
-From a physics perspective, as in Bell's work, the potential gap in the maximal winning probability obtained from games with shared quantum rather than classical resources helps in delineating the boundary between the convex set of quantum correlations from the polytope of classical correlations \cite{Navascu_s_2007, navascues2008convergent}.
-From a complexity theorist viewpoint, even in the classical variant, approximately determining $w_{C}(V, \pi)$ within a constant multiplicative factor is NP-hard (see PCP theorem \cite{arora1998proof, arora1998probabilistic}).
+Our interest in these games is twofold.
+From a physics perspective, as in Bell's work, the potential gap in the maximal winning probability obtained from games with shared quantum rather than classical resources helps in delineating the boundary between the convex set of quantum correlations and the polytope of classical correlations \cite{Navascu_s_2007, navascues2008convergent}.
+From a complexity-theoretic viewpoint, even in the classical variant, approximately determining $w_{C}(V, \pi)$ within a constant multiplicative factor is NP-hard (see the PCP theorem \cite{arora1998proof, arora1998probabilistic}).
 In addition, computing $w_Q(V, \pi)$ is, in general, even harder \cite{cleve2004consequences, ito2009oracularization, kempe2011entangled, brandao_harrow_2014}.
-Concretely, its approximation cannot be done in finite time \cite{ji2021mip}.
-However, in specific games \cite{cleve2004consequences, kempe2011entangled} polynomial time approximations are possible.
-We follow \cite{navascues2014characterization, navascues2015characterizing, navascues2015bounding, jee2020quasi} and consider only quantum resources of fixed dimension $T$ to be shared among the players and ask how well and at what computational cost can we approximate $w_{Q(T)}(V, \pi)$ by classical algorithms?
+More precisely, in the general setting the corresponding approximation problem is undecidable \cite{ji2021mip} (equivalently, RE-complete in a suitable promise-gap formulation).
+However, for specific games \cite{cleve2004consequences, kempe2011entangled}, polynomial-time approximations are possible.
+We follow \cite{navascues2014characterization, navascues2015characterizing, navascues2015bounding, Donohue_2015, jee2020quasi} and consider only quantum resources of fixed local dimension $\lrvert{T}$ to be shared among the players and ask how well, and at what computational cost, we can approximate $w_{Q(T)}(V, \pi)$ by classical algorithms.

 We will next give a brief overview of our results.
 The precise definitions of the quantities involved are given in the subsequent sections.